The Australian Melon Association (AMA) is the peak representative body for over 400 watermelon, rockmelon and honeydew producers in Australia.

 Beekeeping: watermelon pollination, University of Florida

-Rockmelon and honeydew information kit, Queensland Department of Agriculture, Fisheries and Forestry
+Rockmelon and honeydew information kit, Queensland Department of Agriculture and Fisheries

 Honey bee pollination of cantaloupe, cucumber and watermelon, University of California